Budibase/website/content/blog/data/data-sources.md

 Obviously, if multiple sources exist, you want to opt for the one with the best record on both.
 Of course, this isn’t always possible.

 There are a number of other steps you can take to mitigate these issues.
-Once again, you can check out our in-depth guide to working with multiple data sources to find out more.
+Once again, you can check out our in-depth guide on [how to integrate multiple data sources](blog/data/how-to-integrate-multiple-databases) to find out more.

 ## Data management challenges